step-security/secure-repo/README.md

 #### How does SecureWorkflows fix this issue?

 SecureWorkflows updates the YAML file and adds [Harden-Runner GitHub Action](https://github.com/step-security/harden-runner) as the first step to each job.

+## Contributing

+Contributions are welcome!

+If you are the owner of a GitHub Action, please contribute information about the use of GITHUB_TOKEN for your Action.
+This will enable the community to automatically calculate minimum token permissions for the GITHUB_TOKEN for their workflows.
+Check out the [Contributing Guide](https://github.com/step-security/secure-workflows/blob/main/knowledge-base/actions/README.md)